chulminy/CIVE497-CIVE700/task/task1/README.md

 	* `ID`: your school ID
 	* Please do not include any other text except this subject line.
 * Your report includes styled codes for all three problems (please check the Markdown tutorial for code styling).
 Please see the sample report format [**here**](Task0_Juanp_BA_000000).
-* The report must be written with Markdown script (GFM) and all other formats like docx or pptx are not permitted.
+* The report must be written with Markdown script (GFM) and all other formats like .docx or .pptx are not permitted.
 * You should also include a report in pdf that is converted from your report in Markdown.
 * In your submission folder, you should include a report in the format of both .pdf and .md in a folder.
 And, it should be zipped before attaching it to your email.
 * The formats of the folder and files are